supervisely-ecosystem/tags-to-image-urls/README.md

 ## Overview

-Application creates report from [Supervisely](https://app.supervise.ly) images project and contains matching tags with lists of images to which these tags belong.
+Application creates report from Supervisely images project that contains images URLs with tags to which these images belong in `json` format.

 **Example `.json` file:**